 The SRS side airbags and curtain shield airbags are not generally designed to inflate if the vehicle is involved in a frontal or rear collision, if it rolls over, or if it is involved in a low-speed side collision.

-- Collision from the front
+- 1 Collision from the front

-- Collision from the rear
+- 1 Collision from the rear

 - 1 Vehicle rollover

 In the following cases, contact your Toyota dealer as soon as possible.
-Do not disconnect the battery cables before contacting your Toyota dealer.

 1 Any of the SRS airbags have been inflated.